 Financial Inclusivity for Everyone – Regardless of your Credit Score

 If you’re wanting to change bank account but worried about your credit score stopping you, a prepaid card will help you to better manage your finances, stop relying on credit and help you to keep control of your spending.

 At Suits Me®, we want to help you take control of your finances whilst ensuring you aren’t missing out on essential banking features.

 Suits Me® Prepaid Card

 Although a Suits Me® card can sometimes fall into the same category as a prepaid card, it’s technically so much more than that.

-A Suits Me® account is more than a basic prepaid card by offering customers a personal current account and contactless Mastercard® debit card so as a Suits Me® account holder you can gain access to a whole range of banking features so you can manage your finances just like you would with a high street bank account.
+A Suits Me® account is more than a basic prepaid card by offering customers a personal account and contactless Mastercard® debit card so as a Suits Me® account holder you can gain access to a whole range of banking-like features so you can manage your finances just like you would with a high street bank account.